strapi/strapi/docs/v3.x/concepts/models.md

 ```

 **NOTE**:
-If you've overridden the default table name given by Strapi by using the `collectionName` attribute.
-Use the value set in the `collectionName` to name the table.
+If you've overridden the default table name given by Strapi in the `collectionName` attribute, use the value set in the `collectionName` to name the table.

-The second table will allow us to associate one or many others entries to the `Image` model.
+The second table will allow us to associate one or many other entries to the `Image` model.
 The name of the table is the same as the previous one with the suffix `_morph`.

 ```
 CREATE TABLE `image_morph` (